The Remarkable Qualities of Triphala — A Famous and Revered Ayurvedic Formula

 The hair, nails, teeth, and bones also benefit from Amalaki, because it helps improve absorption of calcium and other nutrients.
 It also helps prevent graying and thinning of the hair.

 The eyes are another organ that benefit from Amalaki.
-In fact, Amalaki is called chakshusya, which means "a rasayana for strengthening the eyes.
+In fact, Amalaki is called chakshushya, which means "a Rasayana for strengthening the eyes."
 This is because Amalaki enhances both Ranjaka Pitta (the subdosha of Pitta that governs liver function and the blood plasma) and Alochaka Pitta (the subdosha that governs the eyes and vision).
 The fact that it enhances all three doshas also helps nourish the eyes and protect them from disease.
 Amalaki is an excellent source of Vitamin C, and is the most concentrated and absorbable source of the vitamin in the plant kingdom.
-It also contains other absorbable minerals that nourish the skin, the blood and the whole body.
+It also contains absorbable minerals that nourish the skin, the blood and the whole body.

 Because of its high content of Vitamin C, Amalaki is a powerful antioxidant.
 Scientific research shows that Amalaki is an extremely potent antioxidant, excellent at removing excess free radicals, which are at the basis of much degenerative disease and aging.
 All of these qualities make Amalaki a powerful immunity-enhancer.

 Q: That sounds like a plant having an unsurpassed range of benefits!
 Is there modern research to support these claims?